 - Non-ischaemic - mild or absent afferent pupillary defect.
 There are widespread dot-blot and flame haemorrhages throughout the fundus and some disc oedema.

 - Ischaemic - severe visual impairment with a marked afferent pupillary defect.
 The fundus looks similar to the non-ischaemic picture but disc oedema is more severe.
 Haemorrhages scattered throughout the fundus in typical blood-storm pattern with cotton wool spots (sparse scattered haemorrhages with less complete blockage).
 There may occasionally be an associated retinal detachment.

 - Diabetic retinopathy.

-Currently, there are no proven treatment options available so management has the two-fold aim of identifying/managing modifiable risk factors and recognising/treating complications.
-Where there is development of blindness due to a secondary complication (eg, neovascular glaucoma), the management aim is to keep the eye pain-free.
+Currently, there are no proven treatment options available so management has the twofold aim of identifying/managing modifiable risk factors and recognising/treating complications.
+Where there is development of severe visual impairment due to a secondary complication (eg, neovascular glaucoma), the management aim is to keep the eye pain-free.

 - Refer within 24 hours to the on-call ophthalmologist.

 - The ophthalmologist will seek certain features that distinguish ischaemic from non-ischaemic CRVO.
 The former will be observed every 2 to 3 months ± treated with laser (panretinal photocoagulation) should any neovascularisation - particularly around the iris - occur.

 - Reduction of intraocular pressure is needed if this is elevated.

 - Intravitreal anti-VEGF agents:

 - In combination with use of laser panretinal photocoagulation (PRP), should be used when iris new vessels or angle new vessels are visible.